 An Organization's goal could be "Increase revenue by 15% by the end of the current year.", or "Expand business in the UK market to bring in new customers."

 What is the need for a Goal?

-Do you remember in school days when teachers and parents ask you about "What do you want to become?" when you have the answer for that question set in mind, the rest of the tasks and activities that you will pan out towards that.
+Do you remember in school days when teachers and parents ask you "What do you want to become?" when you have the answer to that question set in mind, the rest of the tasks and activities that you will pan out towards that.

 Why goal for Sprint?

 In Scrum, we use Sprint to achieve something.
 It could be building a feature, validating a hypothesis, or even prototyping something.
 If we do not have a goal/purpose, deviation is inevitable.

 As we saw earlier, goals always keep us focused.
 The outcome expected out of the Sprint usually becomes the goal.

 Scrum is perfectly applicable for product development under the complex domain.
 In the complex domain, we cannot plan for things that are still not clear.
 We need a target to move towards and plan things accordingly.
 Sprint Goal helps the Scrum Team with Focus, which is also one of the Scrum Values.

 Crafting a Sprint goal